compphylo/compphylo.github.io/MexicoCity2023/PTA_Inference.md

 > mSFS simulated with random `zeta_e` values.
 Choose one of these and in
 > a new notebook cell try to re-run the classification procedure we just
 > completed.
 The **key** containing the true `zeta_e` values is in that
-> same directory in the file `zeta-values.txt`.
+> same directory in the file `true-values.txt`.
 Don't peek until you have
 > a guess for your mSFS!
 How close did you get?

 <!--